Picovoice/picovoice/demo/nodejs/README.md

 The file-based demo allows you to scan a compatible wave file with Rhino.
 Note: **The demo requires 16KHz, 16-bit linear PCM, single-channel (mono) WAV files**.

-To run the file-based demo, we need to provide a Speech-to-Intent context along with a path to a compatible WAV file.
+To run the file-based demo, we need to provide a Porcupine keyword and Rhino Speech-to-Intent context, along with a path to a compatible WAV file.

-We can use a couple of test WAV files that are bundled in the [Rhino GitHub repostiory](https://github.com/Picovoice/rhino/blob/master/resources/audio_samples/).
-These are intended to be used with the sample "Coffee Maker" context, also available in the [Rhino GitHub repostiory](https://github.com/Picovoice/rhino/blob/master/resources/contexts/) (note that context files are platform-dependent; choose the appropriate one for the platform you are using; this demo uses the "mac" version)
+We can use the WAV file that are bundled in the [Picovoice GitHub repostiory](https://github.com/Picovoice/picovoice/blob/master/resources/audio_samples/).
+This is intended to be used with the sample "Coffee Maker" context and the "Picovoice" keyword, also available in the [Picovoice GitHub repostiory](https://github.com/Picovoice/picovoice/blob/master/resources/) (note that keyword and context files are platform-dependent; choose the appropriate one for the platform you are using; this demo uses the "mac" version of each file)

 Run the file demo and the successful inference with the intent "orderDrink" along with the specific details are returned: